Boost Your Arabic Vocabulary: 11 Arabic Adverbs to Express Frequency

 في كثيرٍ من الأحيان أنالُ الدّرجات العالية

 “من وقتٍ لآخرَ” translates to “from time to time” and refers to something happening occasionally or at irregular intervals.
-It’s used to describe infrequent or periodic events.
+It’s used to describe infrequent or periodic events and it is a common Arabic adverb.

 أمثلة